 Monitoring your grass care can help you respond to any issues promptly.
 You’re likely the most up close and personal with your lawn while you are cutting your grass, so pay attention to any of the previously mentioned signs.

-There are several factors to take into consideration, including your local climate and grass type, that would influence when is the best time to fertilize your lawn.
+There are several factors to take into consideration, including your local climate and grass type, that can influence the best times to fertilize your lawn.
 You can lean on the experts at Simple Lawn Solutions to help you solve your lawn problems and teach you about proper grass care.

 If you decide to fertilize, check how often you should fertilize your lawn for additional lawn care tips.
-Keep in mind, the rule of thumb is to fertilize at least once a year for maintenance.
+Keep in mind, that the rule of thumb is to fertilize at least 1-2 times a year for maintenance.
 Depending on the state of your grass, you may look to increase the frequency of fertilization.

-Learn more about our lawn food and other products that can be easily added into your grass care on our site.
+Learn more about our lawn food and other products that can be easily added to your grass care on our site.